 The elves each wore coats that were old.

-And I'm quite sure the poor elves were cold.
+I'm quite sure the poor elves felt the cold.

 And Doggy was watching them too.